-First wolf pack in decades spotted in Northern California
+First wolf pack in decades spotted in N. California

 California has its first wolf pack since the state’s gray wolf population went extinct in 1924.